kostarter/dataviz-opensource/kibana/README.md

 6. Now we want to visualize the distribution of the orders by countries in a map :

 * Click on the button to create Map chart.
-* Add a layer of type EMS Boundaries.
-* Select World countries and validate.
-* Set the layer settings (Name, Opacity, Tooltip Field, etc...).
-* Set the join criteria for the countries to highlight.
-* Set the metric to show per country.
-* Configure the chart to display the metric for each country.

 <p align="center">
 	<img src="img/screenshot_from_2021-11-29_21-57-41.png"/>
 </p>

+* Add a layer of type EMS Boundaries.
 <p align="center">
 	<img src="img/screenshot_from_2021-11-29_21-57-52.png"/>
 </p>